Latest KSST News

 The westbound Spur 503 ramp to northbound US 75 is closed to traffic.
 A temporary detour is in place to divert this traffic onto the frontage road.
 Traffic will exit Spur 503 onto the frontage road using the new detour, continue along the Spur 503 frontage road which runs into the US 75 frontage road to the Loy Lake Road intersection.
 Traffic can continue along the frontage road through Loy Lake Road and then take the next entrance ramp to northbound US 75.

 US 75, from FM 1417 to SH 91 (Texoma Parkway).
 A reduced speed limit of 60 mph on the US 75 mainlanes has been set on the mainlanes for this construction project.
 Watch for shoulder closures and occasional lane closures on the northbound and southbound US 75 main lanes between SH 91 and FM 1417 as crews work on completing the remaining work on this project.
-Watch for lane closures on the frontage roads between FM 1417 and SH 91.
+Watch for occasional lane closures on the frontage roads between FM 1417 and SH 91.

 US 75, at the US 82 intersection.
 Watch for occasional lane closures for the frontage roads on the northbound and southbound US 75 frontage road lanes between South Loy Lake Road and Lamberth Street, as well as on the eastbound and westbound US 82 frontage road lanes between FM 131 and Loy Lake Road while crews work on completing the remaining work at the intersection.